moltenform/vipercard/vipercard/doc/reference_04_commands.md

 Evaluates any expression and saves the result to the variable "it".

-Not very useful compared with the 'put' command, but it is here for tradition's sake.
+The 'put' command is typically more useful.

 Examples: